 We provide mathematical derivations of VaR and CVaR for our parametric models in the Online Appendices.
 Appendix A1 describes the model naming.
 Appendices A2 and A3 derive formulas to compute CVaR for distribution mixtures, while Appendices A4 to A10 derive the CVaR formula for individual parametric distributions.
-With the aforementioned assets, we design in Appendix A11 an optimal portfolio, which will serve as input data beginning in Section 3.
+With the aforementioned assets, we design in Appendix A11 an optimal portfolio, which will serve as input data beginning in Section 2.

 The first section, which follows, presents the data.
-Section 2 provides a preliminary analysis.
-Section 3 establishes an initial unconditional modeling.
-Section 4 presents the conditional forecasting and backtesting framework.
-Section 5 covers backtesting results.
+Section 2 provides a preliminary analysis and establishes an initial in sample modeling.
+Section 3 presents the conditional forecasting and backtesting framework.
+Section 4 covers backtesting results.
 The final section discusses the results and concludes the paper.